meemknight/SDL2OpenglCMakeSetup/README.md

 ## What is it?

 I already setup SDL2 + GLAD + IMGUI + GLM (and networking (ENet)) libraries for you!
 Take it and enjoy!
-You don't need to know CMake!
+You don't even need to know CMake!